eliasssantana/VersionNumberComparator/README.md

 # VersionNumberComparator
-This is a version number comparator written in Java.
+This is a version number comparator algorithm written in Java.